Not about race, it's about policies

 Why is it the first part of the Second Amendment -- the rationale for owning guns -- is never mentioned by those hating gun regulations?

-The complete amendment reads: "A well regulated militia, being necessary to the security of a free state, the
+The complete amendment reads: "A well regulated militia, being necessary to the security of a free state, the right of the people to keep and bear arms, shall not be infringed."

 I always thought our Army, Navy and Air Force protected us just fine; we haven't used militias for a long time.